North Lindenhurst, New York: Demographics

-Public schools
+Education

 Most of North Lindenhurst is served by the Lindenhurst Union Free School District.
-About one-eighth of the land area is served by the Copiague Union Free School District; however, this area only has three residential blocks.
-These blocks, located off of Albany Avenue, are all served by the Amityville Post Office, so the area may be thought of as North Amityville.
-Another, even smaller, portion of North Lindenhurst is served by the Farmingdale Union Free School District; however, this area has no residential blocks.
+About one-eighth of the land area is served by the Copiague Union Free School District; – an area consisting of three residential blocks.
+Another small portion of North Lindenhurst is located within the boundaries of the Farmingdale Union Free School District – although this area has no residential blocks.

 William Rall School is the only public school in North Lindenhurst, it serves most elementary students of the hamlet; however, areas southeast of Straight Path and west of Wellwood Avenue are zoned to Albany Avenue School, and areas east of Wellwood Avenue and south of Sunrise Highway are zoned to Daniel Street School.

+Transportation

+New York State Route 27 (Sunrise Highway) passes through North Lindenhurst.
+Additionally, New York State Route 109 forms the CDP's northern border.